Following in the footsteps of her mother-in-law, the late Grace Kelly, Princess Charlene has a reputation for being a fashion-forward royal.

 The look was accessorised with a minaudiere bijou clutch (also by LV) and yellow diamond earrings from luxury jeweller Graff.

-Only a day earlier Charlene stepped out in this fun number as she attended the ‘La flamme Olympique au fil des temps’ exhibition in Monaco, which features 40 Olympic torches from Prince Albert II’s private collection.
+Only a day earlier, Charlene stepped out in this fun number as she attended the ‘La flamme Olympique au fil des temps’ exhibition in Monaco, which features 40 Olympic torches from Prince Albert II’s private collection.

 Not known to shy away from a jumpsuit moment, the royal opted into wearing this red hot design from favourite label Ellie Saab that featured flared legs and a touch of glamour with the brooch-like embellishment at the centre of the bodice.

-It’s safe to say that when it comes to personal style, Princess Charlene favours wearing jumpsuits – and her appearance at a tribute evening to Pierre de Coubertin and the creation of the modern Olympic Games at Sorbonne University in Parison on June 23rd was no exception.
+It’s safe to say that when it comes to personal style, Princess Charlene favours wearing jumpsuits – and her appearance at a tribute evening to Pierre de Coubertin and the creation of the modern Olympic Games at Sorbonne University in Paris on June 23rd was no exception.

 The stylish black jumpsuit from Elie Saab featured a nipped-in waistline, wide-leg pants, and a sheer lace long-sleeved top with a high round neckline.